|1. Scope of Regulations||2. Admissions and Recruitment Regulations||3. Registration and Enrolment Regulations|

 5.3 The University/University College and the Further Education College shall agree in advance an appropriate system for the printing of examination papers and ensure their security and conduct of examinations.
 The Further Education College is required to use a process of anonymous marking for written examinations.
 Regulations on the conduct of examinations shall follow those in the University General Regulations.

-5.4 The University conceptual equivalents scale for Foundation Degrees should be used.
+5.4 The University's Foundation Degree Conceptual Equivalents Scale (PDF) should be used.

 5.5 The Further Education College/College Consortium, in consultation with the relevant School/University College, shall make arrangements for visits by the external examiner.